telerik/fiddler-everywhere-docs/knowledge-base/test-fiddler-network-access-on-macos.md

 Authenticated Proxy Enabled: 0
 ```

->tip On some occasions, there might be more than one active network adapters.
-Use the command `networksetup -listnetworkserviceorder` to get the names of all active adapters and then use the adapter's name to troubleshoot the Fiddler Everywhere proxy settings.
+>tip On some occasions, you might have more than one active network adapters.
+Use the command `networksetup -listnetworkserviceorder` to get the names of all active adapters and then use the adapter name to troubleshoot the Fiddler Everywhere proxy settings.